Ukraine-Russia crisis: What to know as tensions hit new high

 HOW DOES THE UNITED STATES SEE A RUSSIAN INVASION UNFOLDING?

-U.S. Secretary of State Antony Blinken went before the U.N.
-Security Council Thursday to sketch out how Washington contends a Russian attack would unfold, revealing conclusions of U.S. intelligence in a strategy the United States and Britain have hoped will pre-empt any Russian invasion planning.
+Blinken went before the U.N.
+Security Council on Thursday to sketch out how Washington contends a Russian attack would unfold, revealing conclusions of U.S. intelligence in a strategy the United States and Britain have hoped will pre-empt any Russian invasion planning.
 The United States has declined to reveal most of the evidence underlying its claims on Russia’s planning.

 A sudden, seemingly violent event staged by Russia to justify invasion would kick it off, Blinken told U.N. diplomats.
 “We don’t know exactly” the pretext, he said — a “so-called terrorist bombing” inside Russia, a staged drone strike, “a fake, even a real attack … using chemical weapons.”